AdaCore/learn/content/courses/ada_2022_whats_new/chapters/assignment_target.rst

 constant, so you can't pass it into [:ada:`in`] :ada:`out` arguments of a subprogram.

-As an example, let's calculate some statistics for My_Data array:
+As an example, let's calculate some statistics for :ada:`My_Data` array:

 .. code:: ada compile_button manual_chop project=Courses.Ada_2022_Whats_New.Assignment_Tagged_Intro